hackclub/days-of-service/README.md

 # Days of Service

-Helping Hack Clubbers share their love and passion for coding with students of gender minorities from underprivileged backgrounds who lack access to CS education.
-Funded and open sourced.
+Hack Clubbers sharing their love and passion for coding with gender minorities from underprivileged backgrounds who lack access to CS education.
+Funded by [Hack Club](https://hackclub.com) and fully open sourced.

 ## 🫶🏼 We've already organized 🫶🏼